No. 303 Squadron RAF: Battle of Britain August–October 1940

-Its success in combat can be mainly attributed to the years of extensive and rigorous pre-war training many of the long-serving Polish veterans had received in their homeland, far more than many of their younger and inexperienced RAF comrades then being thrown into the fray.
-Tactics and skill also played a role; on one occasion, No. 303's Sgt Stanislaw Karubin resorted to extreme tactics to bring down a German fighter.
-Following a prolonged air battle, Karubin was chasing a German fighter at treetop level.
+Its success in combat can be mainly attributed to the years of extensive and rigorous pre-war training many of the long-serving Polish veterans had received in their homeland, far more than many of their younger and inexperienced RAF comrades then being thrown into the fray, as well as the many kills credited to the non-Polish pilots in the squadron.
+Tactics and skill also played a role; on one occasion, No. 303's Sgt Stanislaw Karubin resorted to extreme tactics to bring down a German fighter: following a prolonged air battle, Karubin was chasing a German fighter at treetop level.
 As he closed in on the tail of the German fighter, Karubin realised that his Hurricane had run out of ammunition.
 Rather than turning back to base, he closed the distance and climbed right above the German fighter.
 The German pilot was so shocked to see the underside of the Hurricane within arm's reach of his cockpit that he instinctively reduced his altitude to avoid a collision and crashed into the ground.

 At the time it was withdrawn from battle for a rest on 11 October 1940, the squadron had claimed 126 kills in six weeks.
 Relative to enemy aircraft downed, Polish losses were small with 18 Hurricanes lost, seven pilots killed and five badly wounded.

 303 Squadron was one of the top fighter units in the battle and the best Hurricane-equipped one.

 It also had the highest kill-to-loss ratio, 2.8:1.
 However, J. Alcorn was not able to attribute 30 aircraft shot down to any particular unit, and according to Jerzy Cynk and other Polish historians, the actual number of victories for No. 303 Squadron was about 55–60.
 According to Polish historian Jacek Kutzner, the verified number of kills of 303 Squadron is around 58.8, which would still place it above all other squadrons for verified kills.
 This is presented by Kutzner's chart, which shows Polish confirmed kills (left column), confirmed kills of all Allied squadrons, including Polish (central column) and real German losses on each day when No. 303 Squadron was involved in air combat (right column).
 In its first seven days of combat, the squadron claimed nearly 40 enemy aircraft.